pyrkamarcin/CommonDataLayer/docs/features/message_ordering.md

 ### <a name="kafka"></a>Communication through Apache Kafka
 If you’re using Kafka as a message bus following requirements needs to be met for message ordering to work correctly:
 - Kafka partitioning should be based on message key
-- Message keys of data coming to CDL should be based on `order_group_id`(if set) to guarantee messages within same ordering group to be sent to same Kafka partition (so Kafka itself doesn't break the message order)
+- Message keys of data coming to CDL should be set to `order_group_id` or left empty if message order is not important
-- Command service working with Kafka topics containing ordered messages should have config `THREADED_TASK_LIMIT` set to 1 (this may be lifted if [#180](https://github.com/epiphany-platform/CommonDataLayer/issues/180) gets implemented).
 - Scaling data router and command service is possible up to number of Kafka partitions.
 If you need more service instances you must have enough Kafka partitions to feed them messages.

 ### <a name="rabbit"></a>Communication through RabbitMQ